 The disadvantages are that it may be expensive, depending on where exactly your training is taking place (e.g., if you’re traveling far).
 You might also need to stop working or take time off to attend class.

-The instructor-led training option can be an excellent choice for those who are self-disciplined and have the budget available for this type of learning experience.
+The instructor-led training option for getting your CompTIA Server+ can be an excellent choice for those who are self-disciplined and have the budget available for this type of learning experience.

 A major benefit of instructor-led training is that you don’t have to go looking for learning resources – they will be provided to you.